 Carol is a firm believer in the old saying, "Knowledge is power."

-Don has been providing technical assistance to the ADA for the Pacific ADA Center since 2004.
+Don (he/him) has been providing technical assistance to the ADA for the Pacific ADA Center since 2004.
 Don believes the ADA is about freedom: the freedom to pursue opportunities to contribute to and benefit from society.
 It is through the ADA that an otherwise qualified individual with a disability is guaranteed those opportunities.

 Prior to working at the Pacific ADA Center, Don completed a graduate degree in education from the University of California while providing residential services for adults with developmental disabilities.